-Lymphocytic colitis is a health problem that causes inflammation of your large intestine.
-It causes episodes of long-term (chronic) watery diarrhea and belly pain.
+Lymphocytic colitis is inflammation of your large intestine.
+It causes episodes of watery diarrhea and belly pain.

 Your large intestine is part of your digestive (gastrointestinal or GI) tract.
-Your GI tract includes both the colon and rectum.
+It includes both the colon and rectum.
 It goes from your mouth all the way to your rectal opening.
-The large intestine gets the broken-down products of food from the small intestine.
+The large intestine receives the broken-down products of food from the small intestine.
 One of its main jobs is to reabsorb water and electrolytes, such as salt.
-The colon leads to the rectum.
-The rectum stores your feces before your body expels them.
+The colon leads to the rectum, which stores your feces before your body expels them.

 In lymphocytic colitis, inflammatory cells from your immune system travel to your large intestine.
 Here they cause swelling and inflammation of the tissues.
+In rare cases, these cells also invade the latter part of the small intestine.
 Immune cells (lymphocytes) may build up in the area as well.
 The inflammation may keep your large intestine from reabsorbing as much water as it should.
 This leads to diarrhea, belly pain, and other symptoms.

 Lymphocytic colitis is not common.
-It’s more common in older adults, but it can affect younger adults and children.
-It’s also more common in women than in men.
+It’s more common in older adults.
+But it can affect younger adults and children.
+It’s also seen more in women than in men.